 If you want to sell in the current market, you should definitely possess a must-have quality – a nimble and flexible sales management approach.

-In this situation, a confused or overwhelmed can easily take wrong decisions.
-The nature of cognitive dissonance in sales process breeds friction points that will cause customer drop-off.
+In this situation, confused or overwhelmed can easily take the wrong decisions.
+The nature of cognitive dissonance in the sales process breeds friction points that will cause customer drop-off.

 Ok, let me explain!

 By nature, human beings are easily suggestible and highly cognitive beings.
 Most of us are not equipped to keep up with the pace of the market change.